MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/export-or-delete-your-data.md

 - Follow the steps to delete your account on Kaizala.

-- For security reasons, you'll be asked to verify your account by entering your Kaizala registered mobile number before your account can be deleted.
+- For security reasons, you'll be asked to authenticate yourself by entering your Kaizala registered mobile number, before your account can be deleted.

 This will delete your data from the Kaizala mobile app, including profile information, membership in groups, contacts, and any Kaizala product and service data.
-Messages shared on any chat or group will still appear on other Kaizala mobile app's user's devices.
+Messages shared on any chat or group will still appear on devices of other Kaizala mobile app users.